-This is another big win in disordered eating recovery because it’s recognizing the benefit exercise will provide YOU in this moment.
-It’s not about gainz or weight loss.
-It’s not about burning calories or following a specific workout.
-It’s not about a benefit that others might be impressed by in your appearance.
-It’s about a true health benefit: your mental health and pent up energy.
+This is another big win in disordered eating recovery.
+It’s recognizing the benefit exercise will provide YOU in this moment.
+It’s not about muscle gains or weight loss.
+Or burning calories or following a specific workout.
+Nor about a benefit that others might be impressed by in your appearance.
+Exercise is about a true health benefit: your mental health and pent up energy.
 This win is also a realization that 10 minutes of joyful, desired movement makes a positive difference.

-Separating diet culture from exercise can be one of the most difficult parts of ditching diet culture since we’re taught that calories burned, length of time and noticeable results are all that matter.
+Separating diet culture from exercise can be one of the most difficult parts of ditching diet culture.
+It takes effort to unlearn calories burned, length of time and noticeable results are all that matter.
 I personally chose not to workout for the better part of a year just to ensure it wouldn’t become a stumbling block in my recovery.
-When I reintroduced it, I was further along in Intuitive Eating and could trust that I wasn’t using exercise to justify my food choices.
+When I reintroduced it, I was further along in Intuitive Eating.
+And could trust that I wasn’t using exercise to justify my food choices.

 I haven’t weighed or measured myself in a month.

 This often happens early on when you’re ditching diet culture.
 But it’s still a big win in my book!
 Since diet culture’s only measurement of “success” is appearance-based, it’s pretty fantastic when you can stop using the scale or measurement to check your progress.

 We had pizza for dinner and I ordered my favorite topping AND a salad because it sounded good.